124189218-myseneca/CSN400-Capstone/Checkpoint6/README.md

 ```

 1. What is Azure Virtual Network (VNET)?
 Elaborate in your own words, you may use diagrams if drawn by yourself.
+Answer 1 - Azure Vnet is a networking service provided by Azure which helps in creating and administration of virtual networks within cloud environment.
+we can specify subnets, IP address ranges, and network security policies because it serves as a logical representation of your own network in the cloud.

 2. In the context of Hybrid Cloud architecture.
 How on-prem computers can access resources inside Azure virtual network?
+Answer 2- In hybrid architecture resources inside azure network can be accessed via site to site VPn or azure express route.
+Site-to-site vpn: this can be set up by configuring a virtual network gateway in azure and connecting it with a VPN device on-premises.
+Express route: It is a secure, high-bandwidth link that connects directly to the Azure cloud, giving users immediate access to its services and resources.

 3. What are the most important benefits of Azure Virtual Networks?
 Elaborate in your own words.
 Do not copy/paste from Azure Documentation.
 Itemized list of just benefit without proper elaboration will not receive any marks
+Answer 3 - There are several key benefits of azure virtual networks which include network isolation, scalability, and security.
+The major benefit of virtual network is network isolation, which gives the user full control on defining the boundaries of network traffic flow.

 4. What is the difference between Network Security Group (NSG) and Route-Tables?
+Answer 4 - A network security group works as a firewall and is used for regulating traffic for a particular resource. we can filter both inbound and outbound traffic and even restrict it from a particular address, whereas route tables are used to manage network traffic routing within a Virtual Network.

 5. What is the difference between NSG and Firewalls?
+answer 5 - network security group is basic firewall which mostly works on network level with the help of IPs and ports. we can establish rules for both inward and outward traffic.
+Firewall, on the other hand,  works on a wider range which can be even upto the entire network.

 6. What is a hob-and-spoc network topology and how be deployed in Azure Cloud?
+Answer6 - A hub and spoke network is where a 'hub' acts as a center of the network controlling the fucntions and security, and the other network connected to it are referred to as 'spokes'.
+VNET peering is an example of hub and spoke network.

 7. In working with Azure VNETs, do you need o to define gateways for Azure to route traffic between subnets?
 When do you need to configure and use Virtual Network Gateways?

+answer 7 - A VNET's subnets can interact with one another by default without requiring for extra configuration or gateways so it is not necessary to define gateways for azure to route traffic between subnets.

+8. When do you need to configure and use Virtual Network Gateways?
+Answer 8 - Network gateways can be used to establish connection between networks or between an on-prem network and azure vnet.

 ```